chinanf-boy/github-cli-zh/src/manual/gh_help_reference.md

 ```
 -a, --assignee login   Assign people by their login.
 Use "@me" to self-assign.
 -b, --body string      Supply a body.
 Will prompt for one otherwise.
--F, --body-file file   Read body text from file (use "-" to read from standard input)
+-F, --body-file file   读取文件，输入主体内容 (use "-" to read from standard input)
--l, --label name       Add labels by name
+-l, --label name       添加标签
 -m, --milestone name   Add the issue to a milestone by name
 -p, --project name     Add the issue to projects by name
     --recover string   Recover input from a failed run of create